jcw024/lichess_database_ETL/README.md

 I believe it's an export from MongoDB, a NoSQL document database, which does not have a fixed schema.
 The problem with schemaless databases like MongoDB is they aren't designed for complex analytical queries (but great for application flexibility and scaling for big data).

 I decided to migrate the data into postgreSQL, a structured, relational database.
-That's going to allow me to run complex SQL queries to get the elo rating per player over time, which is really what I need to answer my question.
+That's going to allow me to run complex SQL queries to get the rating per player over time, which is really what I need to answer my question.
 It also gives me the flexibility to play around with the data for other questions that might pop up in the future.

 To help manage the ETL process, I built a datapipeline using Airflow to schedule the downloading, processing, and deletion of each data file on lichess.
 The nice thing about Airflow is it comes with a web UI that helps you visually see where you're at in your data pipeline.
 It also provides logging and task status to help make troubleshooting/debugging a bit easier.